I hope you enjoy your visit!

 Attempts have been made by others to publish an encyclopedia with the target of providing

-all and everything, but it is not possible to attain that target as so many details have been lost.
+all and everything, but it is not possible to attain that target.
+So many details have been lost or - perhaps worse - what is found is sometimes inaccurate.

 I say that after many years of personal research in places that many have not visited.